Blenders must pay tax and file the Blender Fuel Tax Return (Form DR-309635) electronically. Instructions

 If you file your return or pay tax late, a collection allowance is not authorized.
 In addition to all other penalties, a late penalty of 10% of any tax due will be

 added for each month, or portion of a month, the return is late.
 The maximum penalty is 50% and the minimum is $10 even if no tax is due.
 A floating rate of interest

 applies to underpayments and late payments of tax.
 Interest rates can be found on the Department's

-Import File Specifications for Flat File and Comma Delimited
+Motor Fuel Tax Import File Specifications for Comma Delimited (CSV) and Flat Files

 Confirmation - Once you have successfully submitted the return or payment, you will receive a confirmation number and a list of filing errors (if

 any).
 You should keep a copy for your records.

 Manifest – Keyed and imported data will be reviewed for filing errors, identifying critical errors and compliance notices.
 Critical errors must be

 corrected before you can file your return.
 Compliance notices will not prevent the Department from processing your return.
 However, compliance notices should be